scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 is step-based, which resembles the generation of scientific data.
 ADIOS implements multiple transport mechanisms as engines, such as DataMan or a Sustainable Staging Transport (SST), which take advantage of underlying network communication mechanisms to provide optimal performance.
-For the topology at hand, ``Delta`` configures ADIOS to use the DataMan engine for trans-oceanic data and SST for intra-datacenter transfer.
+For the topology at hand, ``Delta`` configures ADIOS to use the DataMan engine for both, trans-oceanic data and intra-datacenter transfer.
+Switching the engine used by ADIOS is trivial and requires only the change of a single line in a configuration file.

 Implementaion details
 ---------------------

-After providing an overview of the ``Delta`` framework and introducing its components in the previous section we continue by describing their implementation and benchmark their performance.
+After providing an overview of the ``Delta`` framework and introducing its components in the previous section we continue by describing their implementation in the this section and benchmark their performance in the following section.

 Components of the ``Delta`` framework
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As shown in Fig. :ref:`fig-topo`, the architecture of ``Delta`` consists of a generator, a middleman, and a processor.
-Each of them is implemented as a separate python script which needs to be executed on the KSTAR DTN, the NERSC DTN, and Cori respectively.
-Figure :ref:`fig-sw-arch` visualizes the architecture of the generator and the processor.
-The middleman is not shown as its sole task is to forward data packets.
+As shown in Fig. :ref:`fig-topo`, the architecture of ``Delta`` consists of a ``generator``, a ``middleman``, and a ``processor``.
+Each is implemented as a separate python script which needs to be executed on the KSTAR DTN, the NERSC DTN, and Cori respectively.
+Figure :ref:`fig-sw-arch` visualizes their software but omits the ``middleman`` since its sole task is to relay data streams.

 .. figure:: plots/delta-sw-arch.png